 Moses beheld Him in the burning bush.
-The bush

-is on fire.
+The bush is on fire.
 The Shechinah-glory is there, but the bush is not consumed.
 Out of that flame came the voice of the Angel of the Lord.
 He was in the midst of the burning bush.
 Moses is commanded to take off his shoes, for he stands on holy ground, in a holy presence.
 And when that voice speaks and reveals who He is, Moses hid his face for he was afraid to look not upon an angel, but afraid to look upon God.
-The Angel of the Lord in the burning bush said: "I am the God of thy father, the God of Abraham, the God of Isaac and the God of Jacob I Am that I Am."

-to bring in.
+The Angel of the Lord in the burning bush said: "I am the God of thy father, the God of Abraham, the God of Isaac and the God of Jacob \ \ \ I Am that I Am."
+He told Moses, too, that He knows the sorrows of His people, that He sees their affliction and hears their cry, and that He will come down to deliver, to bring out and to bring in.

 "In all their affliction he was afflicted, and the angel of his presence saved them; in his love and in his pity he redeemed them; and he bare them and carried them all the days of old" (Is. lxiii:9).
-The Angel in the burning bush is the same, who revealed Himself in creature-form as the I Am, the loving, sympathizing and to sustain.
+The Angel in the burning bush is the same, who revealed Himself in creature-form as the I Am, the loving, sympathizing Christ, who is now at the right hand of God, and sees, and knows, and hears, who has all power to redeem and to sustain.